scott-wade/Advanced_Mechatronic_Design_Lab4/notes.md

-    Write IC1PS bits to 00 in the TIMx_CCMR1 register (disable prescale) Set CC1E bit in TIMx_CCER register (enable capture) Optionally, to enable interrupt or DMA, set CC1IE or CC1DE in TIMx_DIER

-x Configuring a GPIO pin to link it to a timer pin:
+    Write IC1PS bits to 00 in the TIMx_CCMR1 register (disable prescale) Set CC1E bit in TIMx_CCER register (enable capture) Optionally, to enable interrupt or DMA, set CC1IE or CC1DE in TIMx_DIER x Configuring a GPIO pin to link it to a timer pin:
     Configure the pin as an Alternate Function pin, choose pin according to the AF table AF2 for pin PC6 binds it to TIM3_CH1
-    Configure the pin as an input pin similarly to a normal input pin

-Reading the captured value:
+    Configure the pin as an input pin similarly to a normal input pin x Reading the captured value:
-    Using software, check for a value in CCxIF
-    If the CCxIF pin is 1, read the value in TIMx_CCRx Should automatically clear the interrupt flag (?) check this when implementing
+    x Using software, check for a value in CCxIF x If the CCxIF pin is 1, read the value in TIMx_CCRx Should automatically clear the interrupt flag (?) check this when implementing

 ### Part 5.
 LED using PWM mode